Probabilistic RNA Designability via Interpretable Ensemble Approximation and Dynamic Decomposition: Evaluation Results

 Table~\ref{tab:plots} presents a structural dissection of several Eterna100 puzzles previously shown to be \UMFE-undesignable~\cite{zhou+:2025scalable}.
-For each structure $\ystar$, we report the total number of decompositions (via dynamic programming Eq.~\ref{eq:count}) explored by LinearDecomposition, the optimal decomposition achieving the tightest probability bound, and the resulting global probability upper bound $pbound(\ystar)$.
+For each structure $\ystar$, we report the number of decompositions explored by \finaledit{LinearDecompose} (via dynamic programming Eq.~\ref{eq:count}), \finaledit{the total number of possible decompositions (via Theorem~\ref{thm:total_decompose})}, the optimal decomposition achieving the tightest probability bound, the resulting global probability upper bound $\pbound(\ystar)$, \finaledit{and the best $p(\ystar\mid \vecx)$ achieved by SAMFEO and SamplingDesign (as a lowerbond)}.

-Despite the large number of possible decompositions, ranging from hundreds to millions, {LinearDecomposition} consistently identifies a small set of local motifs whose combined bounds dominate the global probability bound.
-Notably, structures with complex multiloop or bulge configurations (e.g., \emph{multilooping fun}) exhibit extremely low bounds, indicating that probabilistic undesignability can often be traced to a few highly constraining motifs.
-These results highlight the value of decomposition-based analysis for pinpointing the structural origins of low RNA designability.
+\finaledit{LinearDecompose efficiently explores exponentially many decompositions per puzzle (e.g., 47M out of 67M total decompositions for the first puzzle)}, and consistently identifies a small set of local motifs whose combined bounds dominate the global probability bound.
+Notably, structures with complex multiloop or bulge configurations (e.g., \emph{multilooping fun}) exhibit extremely low bounds, indicating that probabilistic undesignability can often be traced to a few highly constraining motifs. \finaledit{In addition, we also noticed that motifs with isolated base pairs tend to have low probability bounds, consistent with our prior systematic study~\cite{zhou+:2026:jcb} on undesignable motifs that isolated base pairs are energetically unfavorable and often avoided in natural RNA structures.} These results highlight the value of decomposition-based analysis for pinpointing the structural origins of low RNA designability.